lucasrod16/ec2-k3s/README.md

-# Kubernetes Development Environment
+# Provision a k3s Cluster in AWS

-This is a [Pulumi](https://www.pulumi.com/) project that does the following:
+`ec2-k3s` can be used to:

-- Provisions AWS infrastructure
+- Provision AWS infrastructure
   - ec2 instance
   - security group
   - ssh keypair

-- Creates [k3s](https://docs.k3s.io/) cluster on the ec2 instance
+- Create [k3s](https://docs.k3s.io/) cluster on the ec2 instance

 ## Dependencies